 And yet I sit here, writing this review.
 I am fully aware that this review will become useless waste of space, it is inevitable, but having seen the series average MAL-score of 7.6, I decided to make a statetment:

 The animation is outta this world (at least as far as slice of life is concerned) and the execution is flawless.
 The timing of the jokes is so, so good, and the physical nature of almost every scene really floats my boat.
 I love the characters, I love the voice actors, I love the music and I love that goat guy's butler.
 This is the show that could actually beat Azumanga Daioh at its home turf, and damn, I've longed to say that.

 This score should by no means be viewed as final.
 It is work in progress, like the series itself (I usually don't rate unfinished shows).
 But at this point in time, at episode two, Nichijou has done a wonderful job of launching itself as a top dog of the 2011 spring season.
 Hell, maybe even the entire year!read more

-To simply put it, Nichijou is one of the most unique and enjoyable shows you will ever watch.
-Nichijou is a very consistent show with strong points in every category.
+To put it simply, Nichijou is one of the most unique and enjoyable shows you will ever watch.
+Nichijou is consistently good with strong points in every category.

 Regarding the jokes, they were hilarious and ingenious.
 Nichijou bases its humour on the events of our daily lives.
 One side of it is about exaggerating these events.
 While the other is about breaking the norms and boundaries of society.
 Nichijou is partially a satisfying watch as it fulfils our secret desires.
 In a sense, Nichijou is an escapist anime.